Extremal examples of collapsible complexes and random discrete Morse theory: Asymptotic complicatedness of barycentric subdivisions

-Applying again the result of \cite{AdiprasitoBenedetti2011pre} (with $\varphi=\mathrm{id}$), we conclude that for some integer $\alpha$, $\mathrm{sd}^{\alpha-1} T$ collapses onto a subdivision of the dunce hat.
-Therefore, there is a labeling of the vertices of $\mathrm{sd}(\mathrm{sd}^{\alpha-1} T)$ such that it collapses to a triangulation of the dunce hat with the lex-first and lex-last orders.
-In particular, the probability that any of the algorithms above collapses $\mathrm{sd}(\mathrm{sd}^{\alpha-1} T)$ to the dunce hat is strictly positive.
+Furthermore, for $\alpha$ large enough, there is a labeling of the vertices of $\mathrm{sd}(\mathrm{sd}^{\alpha-1}\, T)$ such that it collapses to a triangulation of the dunce hat with the lex-first and lex-last orders.
 (As above, there is no loss in assuming that in the collapsing sequence some subdivision of $F$ appears as an intermediate step.)